beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 -   **Data Management Tab:**
     -   **Import & Export:** Buttons to save your entire configuration (settings, presets, UI preferences) to a `.json` file, or load a configuration from a file.
     -   **Open File Location (Desktop App):** A button to directly open the folder containing your `settings.json` file.
-    -   **Raw Settings Editor:** A powerful JSON editor that allows you to view and modify all application settings directly.
+    -   **Raw Settings Editor:** A powerful JSON editor that allows you to view and modify all application settings directly, including the raw data for your presets.
 A warning is displayed as incorrect edits can break the application.

 ## Info Page